By Will Thiel

 For AI to deliver value, it must be given some context.
 By context, I mean more than simply designating a certain interaction as an “inbound call” and another as “order fulfillment.”
 AI must know the significance of these events in shaping a customer behavior.
 That requires an awareness of both the journey that these touchpoints helped to shape and the KPIs which were subsequently impacted by that customer behavior—whether related to revenue, profitability, customer lifetime value, customer satisfaction or other factors driving high-level business performance.

 Armed with that information, AI systems can do more than find the “next best action” or the optimal audience.
-With proper business context, an AI can find touchpoints and tactics which actually shape the customer behaviors behind the business’s primary measures of performance.
+With proper business context, an AI can identify the root causes of CX issues and uncover the most predictive, exclusive and frequent journeys that customers take before and after an interaction, or between two interactions.

 AI’s biggest impact undoubtedly will be to transform customer service by making it automated, fast and hassle-free.
 As I previously mentioned, salespeople, call center agents and employees in other customer service roles cannot be expected to ingest and understand a customer’s entire history prior to each conversation.
 But, artificial intelligence is now making it possible.